51Degrees/device-detection-dotnet/ci/README.md

 ## Linux PreBuild

-Because x86 architecture is not supported with dotnet on ubuntu, we are building the native binaries in the same job as the x64 binaries.
+.NET does not officially support the x86 architecture on Linux distributions, therefore, we are building the native binaries in the same job as the x64 binaries.

 ## Integration Tests